Frequently Asked Questions

 What is cacao tea?

-Cacao tea is 100% natural tea made from the shell (husk) of the cacao bean.
-It is prepared by steeping cacao shells in hot water.
+Cacao tea (also known as cacao shell tea or chocolate tea) is an aromatic beverage made using the shells (or husks) of the cacao bean.
+It is prepared by steeping cacao shells in very hot water.

 Cacao husks have been used to brew cacao tea for thousands of years.
 It’s a delicious treat known all over the world for its chocolatey aroma, cacao flavor profile, and tremendous health benefits.

 What does cacao tea taste like?